Princeton High School (New Jersey): A cappella

 Members of the choir-affiliated groups must also be members of the Princeton High School Choir.
 The Cat's Meow is all girls, established in the early 1980s and features five "classic" songs along with 15-20 new arrangements on their CD.
 Around Eight was formed 1992, originally a mainly madrigal-oriented group, but became more pop-oriented with complex beatboxing.
 The name came from the original eight members being slightly late or early to their 8 pm rehearsals.

 Two additional groups were founded in the early 2000s to feature singers outside of the school's formal choral program, including those involved in the Princeton High School Jazz Band, musical theater, and external vocal activities.
 Cloud Nine is all-female and sings across genres, often featuring new arrangements and occasionally original music that is released on a studio album each spring.
 The group often draws members from the jazz and theater communities, though choir members are also eligible to audition.
 The Testostertones is the school's only all-male group, and is the most recent group formed.

+History Bowl and Quiz Bowl

+Princeton High School has a nationally competitive history bowl and quiz bowl team.
+It placed third in the state at NAQT's Garden Cup tournament in 2022.